dy/templize/README.md

 </script>
 ```

-`params` is proxy reflecting current state; changing any of its props updates parts. `update` can be used for batch-update state.
+`params` is proxy reflecting current state; changing any of its props updates parts.
+`update` can be used for batch-updating multiple props.

 _Templize_ also can be used as _Template Instance_ from the [spec](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md#32-template-parts-and-custom-template-process-callback):